rpau/examples/maven-examples/sonarqube-app/README.md

-Walkmod example for Checkstyle and Maven
+Walkmod example for SonarQube and Maven
 ========================================

 Build this project with: